-State Child Protection Society (SCPS), Assam is a registered Society under the aegis of the Department of Social Welfare, Government of Assam.
+State Child Protection Society (SCPS), Assam is a registered Society under the aegis of the Department of Women & Child Development, Government of Assam.
 The Society was notified by Government of Assam on 12th July, 2010 vide notification no. SWD.168/2009/pt-1/306.
 SCPS was registered under the Societies Act on 15th June, 2015.

 Key Responsibilities of SCPS